 Well, sadly the summer has again come to a close for most folks around the US, which means it's time to winterize your inground swimming pool.
 But for those persons that own a fiberglass swimming pool, it's very important to remember one key to a proper winterization: Water Level.

 Here is the thing to remember folks—if ground water is higher than the water in an inground swimming pool, problems can happen, no matter what type of pool it is.

 This being said, with a fiberglass pool, more often than not, if there is a problem with too much pressure from ground water, structural damage can occur to the pool's floor, which is why most manufacturers say in their warranty that the pool must remain full of water at all times.

 But one other purpose of this pipe is that is allows pool owners to see just how much ground water there is around their pool, simply by taking off the pipe's lid and looking down it.
-And with all the rain we've had on the East Coast in the last 30 days, we've seen many of these pipes full to the top.
+And with all the rain we sometimes get on the East Coast, we've seen many of these pipes full to the top.

 There have been times in the past when we winterized pools and did drain down the water to the bottom of the skimmer, and although we've never had a problem doing it this way before, we have seen customers have issues (with a self-winterization) because they did take the water down too far themselves.
 That's why these days we simply use a 'gizmo' (long, green tube) so as to keep the water out of the skimmer line, but also allowing the pool to remain completely full.